 Wilderness First Aid Certificate

-Under current regulations, only persons over the age of 21 years of age will be eligible to qualify for a South African PrDP (Prof. driving permit), is required to legally transport passengers who are members of the public or guest, as a qualified FGASA level 1 Field Guide.
+Under current regulations, only persons over the age of 21 years of age will be eligible to qualify for a South African PrDP (Prof. driving permit), which is required to legally transport passengers who are members of the public or guests as a qualified FGASA level 1 Field Guide.

 Our awesome facility has shared accommodation with two students per room; the rooms have en suite bathrooms and are equipped with furniture, electricity and linen.
 Our stunning rock face rooms, have a great view of Amakhala.
 They are warm in the winter and cool in the summer – a great place for studying.